IsaacSantous/Sales-Performance-Dashboard-Leveraging-Microsoft-Excel/README.md

 I used the following functions during the data cleaning process: Trim function, Substitute function, Remove duplicates, Proper, Upper and Lower function.
 ## Key Insights
--	Between the period of January 2015 to July 2016 o	34,866 transactions were made o	69,820 products were sold o	Over $20 million was used in cost o	Over $22 million in revenue generated o	Approximately $2.2 million profit was made
+-	Between the period of January 2015 to July 2016
+   - 34,866 transactions were made
+   - 69,820 products were sold
+   - Over $20 million was used in cost
+   - Over $22 million in revenue generated
+   - Approximately $2.2 million profit was made
 -	Lagos is where the highest total cost, revenue and profit was observed.
 -	Among the three payment options, the online payment option experienced a loss from January to June 2015, while most of the profit came from cash payment.
 -	Overall, more profit was made from male customers and adult customers.